softwareconstruction240/softwareconstruction/instruction/aws-chess-server/aws-chess-server.md

       ![Instance type](instanceType.png)

    1. In the Key pair input select an existing key pair if you have created one previously, or select the `Create new key pair` option.
 Make sure you save the key pair to a safe place in your development environment.
 You will need this to connect to your server, and you do not want to let anyone else have access to it.
-Do not check the key pair into GitHub or any other publicly available location.
+Do not check the key pair into GitHub or any other publicly available location.<br/><br/>
+   **Note:** You may need to change the file permissions to protect your key file before you can use it to access your AWS instance.
+If using a Mac or Linux, use the command ```chmod 600 <path to your file>```.
    1. In the `Network settings` you specify how the world can access your server.
 Choose the option to `Select existing security group` and pick the security group you created previously.

       ![Security group configuration](securityGroup.png)